Herding Dogs

 About the Entlebucher Mountain Dog

-The Entlebucher Mountain Dog is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Entlebucher Mountain Dog is best matched with experienced owners.
+The Entlebucher Mountain Dog is a large herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Entlebucher Mountain Dog is best matched with experienced owners.
 Typically standing 16 to 20 inches tall at the shoulder and weighing 45 to 65 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Entlebucher Mountain Dog brings a distinct combination of traits that sets it apart.
 The Entlebucher Mountain Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Entlebucher Mountain Dog loves being close to its people and forms strong bonds with every member of the household.